Wilm0rien/EveOnlineMiningYield/README.md

 printf("%3.2f", $drone_cycle_duration ) # prints 13.61
 ```

-Note2: the Mining Drone I and Harvester Mining Drone do not get a bonus from the Mining Drone Specialization Skill
+Note that the Mining Drone I and Harvester Mining Drone do not get a bonus from the Mining Drone Specialization Skill

-The cycle time varies depending of the number of Drone Mining Augmentor Rigs fitted to the ship.
+The cycle time varies depending on  the number of Drone Mining Augmentor Rigs fitted to the ship.
 Some ships (Venture, Prospect, Endurance, Retriever) cannot use the harvester mining drone becacause there is not enough room in the drone bay.
-Further most ships can only store one harvester drone in the drone bay.
-Only 1 harvester drone can be launched because of the bandwidth needed per drone.
-Only the rorqual may launch more than one drone.
+Except for the rorqual only 1 harvester drone can be launched because of the bandwidth needed per drone.

 |Ship|Number of Drones|Drone Rigs|
 |:-|:-|:-|